Hilbert Schemes of Points in the Plane and Quasi-Lisse Vertex Algebras with $\mathcal{N}=4$ Symmetry: Introduction

 which associates a vertex operator superalgebra $\bbV(\calT)$ with each four-dimensional $\calN=2$ superconformal field theory $\calT$ \cite{BeeLemLie15}.
 It is believed that $\bbV$ is a finite map and that the associated variety of $\bbV(\calT)$ satisfies

-where $\on{Higgs}(\calT)$ is the Higgs branch of $\calT$, as conjectured in \cite{BeeRas}.
+where $\on{Higgs}(\calT)$ is the Higgs branch of $\calT$, as conjectured in \cite{BeeRas} (see \cite{A.Higgs,Ara18} for mathematical reviews).
 Since the Higgs branch of $\calT$ is expected to have a symplectic singularity, this Higgs branch conjecture \eqref{eq:Hiigs-branch} would imply that the vertex operator superalgebras $\bbV(\calT)$ are quasi-lisse, and it is moreover believed that they are of CFT-type, simple and strongly finitely generated.